sudoerr/Axinote/README.md

 The searching process is in advanced level :) you have two options when searching.
 The button near search input is for switching search mode, which can be * or +, * means (any used word in search input be in note, the note will be accepted) and + means (all used words in search input must be in note then note will be accepted)

+Saving note is the most important part, you can save note with the button on the header bar.

 ## Code Block
 ![code block](/docs/first%20node.jpg)